collapsed-stacks/startups/questions/66/is-it-a-must-to-register-the-business-for-internet-based-start-up.md

 - posted by: [Community](https://stackexchange.com/users/-1/community) on 2014-07-31
 - score: 4

-<p>Registering a business name is cheap, even if its not with a larger more expensive corporate structure.
-At a later date you can then transfer that name to a different company structure once you have proven your idea to work.</p>
+Registering a business name is cheap, even if its not with a larger more expensive corporate structure.
+At a later date you can then transfer that name to a different company structure once you have proven your idea to work.

-<p>When choosing a name, you also need to check your countries trademark database to ensure you aren't infringing upon someone else's trademark.</p>
+When choosing a name, you also need to check your countries trademark database to ensure you aren't infringing upon someone else's trademark.

 ## Answer 13296